brabster/tw-site-hugo/content/posts/2020-12-03-dependency-checking/index.md

 I've had a little informal experience with Snyk lately, and it seems to offer a third option which might point us toward a brighter future.
 Instead of constantly checking your dependencies in each build, you push your dependency lists to them, and they notify you when a vulnerability is announced that affects you.

 In my opinion, that's a really appealing model.
-It's really neat to get the emails saying that a new vulnerability is out there that I affects my projects.
+It's really neat to get the emails saying that a new vulnerability is out there that affects my projects.
 Not only does it seem to minimise the time to find out about a vulnerability that affects you, but it cuts out the complexity of per-build scheduling.
 It's free for open source projects (yay) but you'll pay for commercial use.

 ## Details, Details